digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/domains/ethereum.rst

 contains the compiled Solidity code you need to deploy.
 For Besu, for example, you will need to specify the contents of ``Sequencer.bin-runtime`` in ``"code": "..."`` as documented `here <https://besu.hyperledger.org/stable/private-networks/how-to/configure/contracts>`_.
 This can also be seen in the ``generate-testnet.sh``.

-When a contract is deployed using the ``genesis.json`` the constructor is never called.
-Therefore any variables initialized as part of the construct needs to be set using the ``"storage": "..."``.
+When a contract is deployed using the ``genesis.json``, the constructor is never called.
+Therefore, any variables initialized as part of the construct need to be set using the ``"storage": "..."``.

 .. code-block:: none